Philippa Spurway Interior Architect

 To cheer myself up, I decided to go and view a beautiful property in Zabrdje that I had seen online and had long wanted to visit.

-The property consisted of one partially build villa and one completely ruined villa in Zabrdje, on the Luštica Peninsular, within the Municipality of Herceg Novi.
+The property consisted of one partially build villa and one completely ruined villa in Zabrdje, on the

-These ruins were located in the very old part of Zabrdje called Mitrovići, which the locals abandoned in 1950's and 1960's, when Tito aimed to transform the country into an industrial power and encouraging people to move to the larger towns and cities.
+These ruins were located in the very old part of Zabrdje called Mitrovići, which the locals abandoned in 1950's and 1960's, when Josip Broz Tito aimed to transform the country into an industrial power and encouraging people to move to the larger towns and cities.

-Some residents continued to use their old homes occasionally for leisure, but after the structural damage caused by the 1979 earthquake, that became impossible.
+1979 Montenegro earthquake, that became impossible.
 These very old traditional villas were built in the 17th century, long before anyone considered buildings to withstand earthquakes.

 After Tito's death in 1980, people slowly began returning to the area.
 The Montenegrins built themselves more modern, earthquake-proof homes right next to the old, damaged stone villages they had abandoned many years earlier.